 Have you heard the term “never events?”
 These are things that happen that should never happen during surgery?
 They can include a surgical patient losing the wrong limb or having the wrong part operated on.
 It can also mean sponges or other surgical tools being left inside a patient’s body during a surgery.
 There are some things that should never happen in a hospital setting, but they do.

-Often though, surgical mistakes are more subtle then a “never event” but just as costly.
+Often though, surgical mistakes are more subtle than a “never event” but just as costly.

 The consequences of these surgical errors are: